 5. ALPS OutdoorZ Big Bear Hunting Day Pack

 The Alps day pack is made to be a light and a portable backpack that should fit everything you need for a day outside.

 As you can see in the picture, it is minimized to just a small bag, but you can expand it by unzipping the upper pocket.
 This extends it to the size of a regular-size backpack.

-On the sides there are two side pockets that can hold your water bottle and range finder or GPS.
+There are two side pockets on the sides that can hold your water bottle and range finder or GPS.

 The material of this day pack is quiet, and the zippers are as well.
 I like that they have implemented bigger ropes on the zippers so you can use the zippers while using gloves.
 It can get quite cold where I live sometimes, and having big zippers can help a lot when it comes to handling the backpack and keeping fingers at body temperature.